clinical-genomics-uppsala/PrecMed1/docs/lab2.md

     | --- | --- | ---| --- | ---|
     | SampleC | 34 | 91 | 34 | 99 |
     ??? tip
-        Is the reads mapped to the entire genome?
+        Can we map reads to the entire genome?

 ### Duplication rate